FlavScents AInsights Entry: 2,3,5-Trimethyl Pyrazine

 5. Use in Fragrances

-In fragrance applications, 2,3,5-trimethyl pyrazine is used to impart a warm, nutty, and roasted character, often in gourmand and oriental fragrance families.
-It functions as a trace realism note, adding complexity and depth.
+In fragrance applications, 2,3,5-trimethyl pyrazine is used to impart a warm, nutty, and roasted character.
+It is commonly found in gourmand and oriental fragrance families, where it acts as a modifier or trace realism note.
 Typical concentrations in fragrance formulations are low, often below 0.1%, due to its potent aroma.
-It contributes primarily to the middle notes, providing a lasting impression without overwhelming the composition.
+The compound contributes primarily to the middle notes, providing a rich, warm background that enhances the overall fragrance profile.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts